victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/09-web-content-list-screenlet-for-android.markdown

 | `loadPage(pageNumber)` | `void` | Starts the request to load the specified page of records.
 The page is shown when the response is received. |

 ## Listener [](id=listener)

-Web Content List Screenlet delegates some events to an object that implements the `WebContentListListener` interface.
-This interface extends from `BaseListListener` and lets you implement the following methods:
+The `WebContentListScreenlet` delegates some events to an object or a class that implements `BaseListListener` and lets you implement the following methods:

-- `onListPageReceived(BaseListScreenlet source, int page, List<WebContent> entries, int rowCount)`:
+- `onListPageFailed(int startRow, Exception e)`: Called
+  when an error occurs in the process.

+- `onListPageReceived(int startRow, int endRow,
-  Called when a page of web content is received.
+  List<Record> records, int rowCount)`: Called when a page of web content is received.
 Note that this method may be called more than once: once for each page received.

-- `onListPageFailed(BaseListScreenlet source, int page, Exception e)`: Called when an error occurs in the process.

-- `onListItemSelected(BaseListScreenlet source, WebContent webContent)`: Called
-  when an item in the list is selected.
+- `onListItemSelected(Record records, View view)`: Called when an item in the list is selected.